-Now in its third year, the Discover England Fund has already seen some outstanding and innovative products delivered through over 40 projects.
+By its third year, the Discover England Fund had already seen some outstanding and innovative products delivered through over 40 projects.
 These projects reflect the immense variety of high quality tourism product that England has to offer and it has been inspiring to see the industry react so positively to the challenge of scaling up the inbound offer.

 Early successes have brought 14 new, market-ready products across all England’s regions, from the packaging of itineraries along the South West Coast Path to an innovative augmented reality experience in Durham Cathedral and 13 other historic sites across the country.
 These new tourism products increase the competitiveness of England’s tourism offer both for the consumer and the travel trade.

 We have been reflecting on these successes to ensure that the third year of the Discover England Fund delivers additionally and benefits in areas that have so far not significantly featured in grant funded activity.

-As such, funding has been allocated in Year 3 of the Discover England Fund to support a limited number of projects that can move quickly from development to delivery i.e. achieve outputs and agreed expenditure by 31 March 2019.
-In this round, there will be a focus on projects that respond to identified market gaps and opportunities that are not being explored by current projects, as well as, amplifying existing Discover England Fund activities where value added and sustainability beyond March 2019 can be clearly demonstrated.
+As such, funding was allocated in Year 3 of the Discover England Fund to support a limited number of projects that could move quickly from development to delivery i.e. achieve outputs and agreed expenditure by 31 March 2019.
+In this round, there was a focus on projects that responded to identified market gaps and opportunities that are not being explored by current projects, as well as, amplifying existing Discover England Fund activities where value added and sustainability beyond March 2019 can be clearly demonstrated.

 These projects would: